Naveena Sarangadhara

 Naveena Sarangadhara (நவீன சாரங்கதாரா) is a 1936 Tamil film directed by K. Subramaniam under Murugan Talkies.
 Naveena in Tamil means modern.
-The film was titled thus in order to distinguish itself from the earlier versions and also in order to highlight the slight modifications made to the original story.
-The cast includes M. K. Thyagaraja Bhagavathar and S. D. Subbulakshmi in the lead roles supported by S. S. Mani Bhagavathar, G. Pattu Iyer and Indubala.
+The film was titled thus in order to distinguish it from the earlier versions and also to highlight the slight modifications made to the original story.
+The cast includes M. K. Thyagaraja Bhagavathar and S. D. Subbulakshmi in the lead roles, supported by S. S. Mani Bhagavathar, G. Pattu Iyer and Indubala.
 The music was composed by Papanasam Sivan.